projectsveltos/sveltos/docs/sveltosctl/techsupport.md

     namespace: default
 ```

-*schedule* field specifies when a tech-support needs to be collected.
+- *schedule* field specifies when a tech-support needs to be collected.
 It is [Cron format](https://en.wikipedia.org/wiki/Cron).

-*storage* field represents a directory where snapshots will be stored.
+- *storage* field represents a directory where snapshots will be stored.
 It must be an existing directory (on a PersistentVolume mounted by sveltosctl)

-*logs* field instructs Sveltos on which logs to collect.
-In above example, all logs in *default* namespace with label *env=production* and *department!=eng*.
-Only last *600* seconds of log will be collected.
+- *logs* field instructs Sveltos which logs to collect.
+In the above example, all the logs in *default* namespace with the label set to *env=production* and the *department!=eng* will be collected.
+Additionally, only the last *600* seconds of the log will be collected.

-*resources* field is a list of Kubernetes resources Sveltos needs to collect.
-In above example, Services and Deployments from default namespace with labels matching  *env=production* and *department!=eng*.
+- *resources* field is a list of Kubernetes resources Sveltos will collect logs.
+In the above example, Services and Deployments from the default namespace with the labels matching  *env=production* and *department!=eng* will be collected.

-Please refer to [CRD](https://github.com/projectsveltos/sveltosctl/blob/main/api/v1alpha1/techsupport_types.go) for more information.
+For more information, refer to the [CRD](https://github.com/projectsveltos/sveltosctl/blob/main/api/v1alpha1/techsupport_types.go).

 ## List techsupports

 [sveltosctl](https://github.com/projectsveltos/sveltosctl "Sveltos CLI")  can be used to display collected techsupports.

 ```
-./sveltosctl techsupport list
+$ sveltosctl techsupport list +--------------------+---------------------+
-+--------------------+---------------------+
 | TECHSUPPORT POLICY |        DATE         |
 +--------------------+---------------------+